What are the characteristics of great demonstration speeches?

 Questions you'll want answered are:

 Once you've integrated the feedback and run it through several more times you're ready to add your introduction and conclusion.
+The addition of those segments completes the 3-part speech format: introduction, body and conclusion.

 Answer:

-No. In fact it takes away from your speech considerably.
+No. In fact, it takes away from your speech considerably.
 It's very hard, if not impossible, to

 read a script and demonstrate something at the same

-Click for more about cue cards and how to make them.
-With practice you will talk fluently and easily about each step.
 This has the added advantage of making your speech more spontaneous and therefore 'real' for the audience.

 Answer: